jerickBilalat/church-admin-app/README.md

 # Administration Web Application

+Goal: To build an administartion application where users can create events and publish it via email to notify members.

 This project is the culmination of my 3 months and counting learning the MERN stack from various resources that are listed below.
 It is **currently in developement.**

 Update 02/05/18: The main focus this week are mocking API and error handling.